View disassembly code in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 Line numbers corresponding to the source code.

 The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
-For more information, see Personalize the Visual Studio IDE.
+For more information, see Reset settings.

-Right-click the Disassembly window, and set or clear the desired options in the shortcut menu.
+To turn optional information on or off, right-click in the Disassembly window, and set or clear the desired options in the shortcut menu.